A worldwide

 Business at scale

-Geely and Aurobay furnish Geely brands, namely Geely Auto, Volvo Cars, Lynk & Co and Proton.
+Geely and Aurobay supply Geely Auto, Volvo Cars, Lynk & Co and Proton.

 Complementary